Dragon Dance (video game)

-Dragon Dance (released in Japan in 1998 as Pocket Color Block) is a 2000 action game for the Game Boy Color developed by Natsume and published in the United States by Crave Entertainment.
+Dragon Dance (released in Japan in 1998 as Pocket Color Block) is a 2000 action game for the Game Boy Color developed by Natsume Co., Ltd. and published in the United States by Crave Entertainment.
 The game is a paddle-and-ball game similar to the arcade video game Breakout.

 Gameplay

 Compared to Breakout or Arkanoid, Dragon Dance is an action game in which the player uses a paddle to bounce a ball to clear several rows of blocks.
 Dragon Dance features several special features.
 The paddle is a dragon that elongates when moved and shrinks when stationary, encouraging players to constantly move the paddle.
 The game features a number of power-ups, including to stop time, to change the ball's direction in play, create a blocking net or shoot fireballs.
 The game features 100 levels, with a boss level every ten levels in which players defeat a 'dragon deity' using the same techniques as on other levels, with the boss also moving and firing back.